Blog

 Denied boarding

 Airlines usually deny boarding to passengers due to overbooking.
-If you happen to be in such a situation, EU261 protects your rights and you can get compensation for the inconvenience.
-The same amounts and conditions apply for denied boarding like for flight delays and cancelations.
+If you happen to be in denied boarding involuntarily, EU261 protects your rights, and you can get compensation for the inconvenience.
+The same amounts and conditions apply for denied boarding, like for flight delays and cancelations.

 Downgrading

-If you are placed in a lower class than what you originally booked, which is also known as a downgrade, you have the right to receive a partial reimbursement of your ticket.
+If you are placed in a lower class than what you originally booked, which is also known as a downgrade, you are entitled to receive a partial reimbursement of your ticket.
 The percentage of reimbursement again varies based on the flight distance and is as follows:

 Keep in mind that you are only eligible to request compensation for the flight that you were downgraded on, rather than for the entirety of your journey, if you had connecting flights.